mui/material-ui/docs/src/pages/components/text-fields/text-fields-es.md

 ## Integration with 3rd party input libraries

-Se pueden utilizar librerías externas para formatear un campo de texto.
-Para ello, hay que proporcionar una implementación personalizada del elemento `<input>` con el atributo `inputComponent`.
+You can use third-party libraries to format an input.
+You have to provide a custom implementation of the `<input>` element with the `inputComponent` property.

-El siguiente demo utiliza las librerías [react-text-mask](https://github.com/text-mask/text-mask) y [react-number-format](https://github.com/s-yadav/react-number-format).
+The following demo uses the [react-text-mask](https://github.com/text-mask/text-mask) and [react-number-format](https://github.com/s-yadav/react-number-format) libraries.
 The same concept could be applied to [e.g. react-stripe-element](https://github.com/mui-org/material-ui/issues/16037).

 {{"demo": "pages/components/text-fields/FormattedInputs.js"}}